Aurora (mythology)

-Aurora (/ɔːˈrɔːrə/ or /əˈrɔːrə/; Aurōra, /la/) is the Latin word for dawn, and the goddess of dawn in Roman mythology and Latin poetry.
+In Roman mythology, Aurora (/ɔːˈrɔːrə/ or /əˈrɔːrə/; Aurōra, /la/) is the goddess and personification of the dawn.
+Aurora is the Latin word for dawn, and she appeared frequently in Latin literature.

-Like Greek Eos and Rigvedic Ushas, Aurora continues the name of an earlier Indo-European dawn goddess, Hausos.
+Like the Greek Eos and Rigvedic Ushas, Aurora continues the name of an earlier Indo-European dawn goddess, Hausos.

 Name

 Aurora stems from Proto-Italic *ausōs, and ultimately from Proto-Indo-European *h_{a}éusōs, the "dawn" conceived as divine entity.
 It has cognates in the goddesses Ēṓs, Uṣas, Aušrinė, Auseklis and Ēastre.

 Roman mythology

 In Roman mythology, Aurora renews herself every morning and flies across the sky, announcing the arrival of the Sun.
-Her parentage was flexible: for Ovid, she could equally be Pallantis, signifying the daughter of Pallas, or the daughter of Hyperion.
-She has two siblings, a brother (Sol, the Sun) and a sister (Luna, the Moon).
+Her parentage was flexible.
+The poet Ovid named her as the daughter of the Titan Hyperion, but also referred to her as Pallantis, signifying she was the daughter of Pallas.
+She has two siblings, a brother— Sol, the Sun— and a sister— Luna, the Moon.
 Roman writers rarely imitated Hesiod and later Greek poets by naming Aurora as the mother of the Anemoi (the Winds), who were the offspring of Astraeus, the father of the stars.